enesonus/whatsapp-bot/instructions/1-developing-the-bot.md

-# Containerized Whatsapp message scheduler bot

-## Designing the application & application flow
+# Designing the application & application flow

 First of all let’s talk about the design of our application.
 There are certain things we should think about if we want to create a user-friendly application.
 Our application will read messages that are sent to user's own chat, using Whatsapp's [Message Yourself](https://faq.whatsapp.com/1785465805163404/?cms_platform=web) feature and schedule messages to send on behalf of the user.
 We have 4 important task to do